Snaefellsjokull Volcano

 Is Snæfellsjökull Safe to Visit?

 Travellers can explore the area around the volcano but should only venture onto the ice cap with a guide, as it can be dangerous.
-Numerous tours offer glacier hiking on Snæfellsjökull, where you can explore the majestic ice cap with a professional glacier guide trained on the conditions and know how to keep travellers safe.
+Numerous tours offer glacier hiking on Snæfellsjökull Glacier, where you can explore the majestic ice cap with a professional glacier guide trained on the conditions and know how to keep travellers safe.

 What Would Happen if Snæfellsjökull Erupted?